Why Sober Living is a Key to Recovery Success

 While not every person who goes to drug and alcohol treatment will stay in a sober living home in Ohio, many of them do.
 Sober living isn’t an absolute requirement for recovery, but most people find a stay at a reputable, structured sober living home to be a rewarding experience.
 In fact, sober living homes are scientifically proven to help people stay sober longer.

-Remember, recovery isn’t something you do and then “finish”.
+Remember, recovery isn’t something you do and then “finish.”
 It is a lifestyle.
-It’s something that we practice for life.
-Like being a dedicated vegetarian or belonging to a certain religion.
-Because recovery is about learning new ways of thinking and behaving, living with others who are going through the same challenges and experiences can be incredibly helpful.
+It’s something that we practice for life, like being a dedicated vegetarian or belonging to a certain religion.
+Because recovery is about learning new ways of thinking and behaving, living with others going through the same challenges and experiences can be incredibly helpful.

-We have seen many unlikely friendships blossom between people who were very different in many ways.
+Unlikely friendships blossom may between people who were very different in many ways in a sober home environment.
 They may have a wide gap in age, different parts of the country or socioeconomic backgrounds, or even be from totally different cultures.
 But it is the shared experiences of recovery that connect them.

 Sober living is important in addiction recovery because: